analysis-tools-dev/static-analysis/README.md

 - [BinSkim](https://github.com/Microsoft/binskim) - A binary static analysis tool that provides security and correctness results for Windows portable executables.
 - [Black Duck](https://www.blackducksoftware.com) :copyright: - Tool to analyze source code and binaries for reusable code, necessary licenses and potential security aspects.
 - [bloaty](https://github.com/google/bloaty) - Ever wondered what's making your binary big?
 Bloaty McBloatface will show you a size profile of the binary so you can understand what's taking up space inside.
 Bloaty performs a deep analysis of the binary.
 Using custom ELF, DWARF, and Mach-O parsers,  Bloaty aims to accurately attribute every byte of the binary to the symbol or compileunit that produced it.
 It will even disassemble the binary looking for references to anonymous data.
 F
+- [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat) - Find out what takes most of the space in your executable. supports ELF (Linux, BSD), Mach-O (macOS) and PE (Windows) binaries.
 - [cwe_checker](https://github.com/fkie-cad/cwe_checker) - cwe_checker finds vulnerable patterns in binary executables.
 - [Ghidra](https://ghidra-sre.org) - A software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate in support of the Cybersecurity mission
 - [IDA Free](https://www.hex-rays.com/products/ida/support/download_freeware) :copyright: - Binary code analysis tool.